-SB 1070 described a number of problems that hamper the ability of managers, scientists, and the public to find, access, and use water quality and related ecosystem monitoring data and results.
+SB 1070 (Kehoe, 2006) described a number of problems that hamper the ability of managers, scientists, and the public to find, access, and use water quality and related ecosystem monitoring data and results.
 While these problems are widely acknowledged, attempts to solve them have had only limited success because of the diversity of monitoring programs and organizations conducting monitoring, the sheer volume and variety of data they produce, and the number of databases and data systems in which data are stored.
 In particular, the absence of clear user-driven questions has made it more difficult to develop a useful analysis of data integration and access problems.

 In contrast, the web portal that addresses the core question: Is it safe to swim in our waters? (and secondary questions such as: How clean was my beach, lake, or stream during the past month?) provides the context needed to effectively evaluate and then resolve coordination and access problems.
 The construction of the web portal motivated the Monitoring Council and its "Safe to Swim" workgroup to expand and then organize their knowledge about monitoring programs that focus on this question.
-As a result, the workgroup has a much clearer picture (Figure 1) of (1) the major sources of data available to answer this question statewide, and (2) which data are currently not in databases that can readily be accessed by the web portal.
+As a result, the workgroup has a much clearer picture (Figure 1) of (1) the major sources of data available to answer this question statewide, (2) which data are currently not in databases that can readily be accessed by the web portal, and (3) which assessments are not produced in a timely enough manner to be useful to portal users.
 Similarly, attempting to apply assessment methods statewide compelled both the Wetlands and Safe to Swim workgroups to explicitly confront inconsistencies in monitoring designs and data aggregation methods that diminished the statewide applicability of assessment results.